dvklopfenstein/goatools_simulation/README.md

 ## Stochastic GOEA simulations
 Stochastic simulations of multitudes of **Gene Ontology Enrichment Analyses** (GOEAs) are run on sets of randomly generated gene lists.
-The study gene lists are of various sizes and contain various percentages of genes enriched in a particular set of biological processes.
+The study gene lists in the simulations shown range in sizes of 4 to 124 genes and contain percentages of genes enriched in a particular set of biological processes ranging from no genes are enriched (100% Null) to all genes are enriched (0% Null).
 In the simulations shown, the enrichment is _Humoral response_.

 The results are analyzed to determine the percentages of study genes which are enriched in